WarkinsD/FTPortfolio/README.md

 # Cybersecurity Portfolio – Warkins

-This repository highlights hands-on labs and projects demonstrating skills in risk management, compliance mapping, and threat hunting—aligned with real-world analyst and GRC responsibilities.
+This repository highlights hands-on labs and projects demonstrating risk management, compliance, and threat-hunting skills—aligned with real-world analyst and GRC responsibilities.
 ---

 ## About This Portfolio